umbersar/umbersar.github.io/_posts/2021-05-22-sql_puzzle_decay_function.md

 ### Solution 1: Naive approach

 The first solution is a naive iterative one in which we use two cursors, one nested inside another, to calculate the decay function for each row of data.
+Ran this query twice on my system and for both cases it took 19 seconds to get the results.

 ```sql
 --Iterative algorithm.
 2 cursors needed: